cloudfoundry/go-diodes/README.md

 The Waiter uses a conditional mutex to manage when the reader is alerted of new data.
 While this method is great for the scheduler, it does have extra overhead for the producer.
-Therefore, it is better suited for situations where you have several diodes and can afford slightly slower producers.
+Therefore, it is better suited for situations

 ### Benchmarks